keenlabs/keen-gem/README.md

 ### Changelog

 ##### 0.7.0
-+ Add support for read and write scoped keys.
++ BREAKING CHANGE!
+Added support for read and write scoped keys to reflect the new Keen IO security architecture.
+The advantage of scoped keys is finer grained permission control.
+Public clients that publish events (like a web browser) require a key that can write but not read.
+On the other hand, private dashboards and server-side querying processes require a Read key that should not be made public.

 ##### 0.6.1
 + Improved logging and exception handling.